BUS1000 Foundations of Business (3)

 BUS4448 Copywriting (3)

-Students learn to write effective advertising and promotional copy in a wide variety of media, including print, broadcast, and online/Web/social media.
-Media-relevant writing skills, differences between copy across media, messaging strategies, and execution alternatives are covered.
+Students learn to write effective advertising and promotional copy in various modern-day media, including print, broadcast, and online/Web/social media.
+Media-relevant copywriting skills and messaging and execution strategies are considered.

 BUS4500 Leadership Concepts (3)

 Gives an historical and philosophical approach to leadership, identification of personal goals and leadership behaviors in administration, and understanding group dynamics and group leadership.
 The course is organized as a laboratory for self-study of the individual as a leader and for development of personal leadership strategies.

 Offers an overview of the personnel function, emphasizing professional responsibilities for employment, compensation, employee and labor relations, benefits administration, legal compliance matters, and human resources planning.